ScreamBun/jadn-cli/README.md

 # jadn-cli

 The JADN (JSON Abstract Data Notation) CLI (Command Line Interface) provides the ability to validate, convert, translate and transform JADN compliant schemas.
-In addition, the cli provides the ability to validate JSON, CBOR or XML data against JADN schemas.
+In addition, the CLI provides the ability to validate JSON, CBOR or XML data against JADN schemas.

 ## Getting Started with jadn-cli